Study Abroad Programs

 Semester Programs

 College of Charleston offers several semester programs each academic year.
-You will pay your normal College of Charleston tuition plus a program fee.
+You will the resident College of Charleston tuition rate plus a program fee.
 This covers costs such as:

 - room and board